Skip to Content

 Inside Ferry Building Marketplace

-If you visit outside of those times, you can grab a coffee, empanada or ice cream from a vendor permanently located inside the landmark structure.
+If you visit outside of those times, you can still grab a coffee, empanada or ice cream from a vendor permanently located inside the landmark structure.
+It’s also a very attractive building to photograph from the outside, so don’t forget your camera.
+Learn more about Ferry Building Marketplace.

 12. Fisherman’s Wharf

-Fisherman’s Wharf is one of the most famous tourist spots in SF.
-Many families choose to stay here because it has loads going on for the kids.
+Fisherman’s Wharf is one of the most famous tourist spots in San Francisco.
+Many families choose to book hotels close to Fisherman’s Wharf because it has loads going on for adults and kids alike, like Pier 39, the aquarium and lots of gimmicky shops.

 13. Pier 39

-Thousands of tourist descend upon Sea Lion vista every day to watch the marine animals sleeping, playing and sunbathing on floating docks in the marina.
+Thousands of tourists descend upon this Sea Lion viewpoint every day to watch the marine animals sleeping, playing and sunbathing on floating docks in the marina.
+Learn more about Pier 39.

 14. Musee Mecanique